victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

         return *std::max_element(std::begin(range), std::end(range));
     };

-    // this one was fine: a temporary will be destroyed after the max() calcualtion return max(allowUnsafe(loadImage(i).data()));
+    // this one is fine: a temporary will be destroyed after the max() calcualtion return max(allowUnsafe(loadImage(i).data()));
 }